-The current practice of relying on staff recommendations and volunteerism to form panels inadvertently and invariably leads to biases and limitations in representation, even with best intent in place.
-Having open calls for panelists, including clear, published criteria for panelists, and offering an opportunity for public input on the slate of panelists would help the City be more transparent in the panel selection process.
+Based on our assessment, the panel process needs to be re-tooled to be more inclusive and transparent.
+The current practice of relying on staff recommendations and volunteerism inadvertently and invariably leads to biases and limitations in representation, even with best intent in place.
+Having open calls for panelists, including clear, published criteria for panelists, and offering an opportunity for public input on the slate of panelists would help the Commission be more transparent in the panel selection part of the process.
 As an asset to equitable outcomes, we also recommend increasing the number of seats for community members on each panel and ensuring demographic representation within those seats.
+And finally, the Commission would do well to host DEI training for all panelists.